Skip to content

 Where can I trade XOM perpetual futures?

 ExxonMobil (XOM) perps are listed on 2 exchanges: SynFutures and Ostium.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.
+The "Where to Trade ExxonMobil (XOM) Perpetual Futures" section compares fees and leverage limits and gives a direct trading link for each venue.

 Category: Stock · Data updates every 2 minutes · All rates shown are annualized